Published September 18. 2020 12:01AM

 As more international buyers become a part of the fabric of American communities, they bring with them their many traditions and customs —including those that go along with moving into a new home.

-The Eastern CT Association of Realtors has pulled together a few common housewarming traditions from around the globe, which you may want to use to welcome friends, family or neighbors into their new home.
+The Eastern CT Association of Realtors has pulled together a few common housewarming traditions from around the globe, which you may want to use to welcome friends, family or neighbors into their new home, as making friends is pretty easy as you can even met new people at sites like chatempanada.com.

 Russia